pausan/migrate2gitlfs/README.md

 This mode will also find candidate files to be deleted and/or will warn you about other stuff.

-After you run this mode, you can edit the json file in order to set your preferences and adjust migrate behavoiur.
+After you run this mode, **you should proceed to review and edit the json file** in order to set your preferences and adjust the parameters for the migration.

 Sample: